The presidential election season is upon us.

 So, Mayor Pete’s branding gets right what so many other candidates do wrong.
 His branding is unique and stands out from the pack while still managing to look authoritative and reliable.

 Pete Buttigieg (pronounced “Boot Edge Edge,” as his clever merchandise tells us) wants the American people to know that his presidency would not be business as usual.

 You can tell this right away from the visual cues he’s provided with his fresh navy/mustard/dusty aqua color palette.

 Navy anchors Buttigieg’s brand colors in the political realm, while the accent colors tell us that he’s willing to go off-script.

 The slogan on his homepage – “A fresh start for America” underlines this message.

-Marketing words matter – for politicians and for businesses.
+Marketing words matter – for politicians and businesses.

-Furthermore, Pete’s simple, but impactful logo manages to be one of the more visually interesting designs in the race.
+Furthermore, Pete’s simple but impactful logo manages to be one of the more visually interesting race designs.

 His first name is featured in negative space block letters on a simple geometric banner.
 The election-year (2020) straddles his name evenly on either side, framed by straight lines above and below.
 The design places visual emphasis and draws focus to the candidate’s name.

 We love the design toolkit his campaign provides, including graphics with matching state fonts that allow states and other geographic areas to show their support for Mayor Pete in their own unique ways.